Dávid Kálnoki-Kis

-Dávid Kálnoki-Kis (born 6 August 1991) is a Hungarian football player who currently plays for Zalaegerszegi TE.
+Dávid Kálnoki-Kis (born 6 August 1991) is a Hungarian football player who plays for Budafok.

+Club career

 He joined English club Oldham Athletic on loan in 2009 as part of an agreement between Oldham, MTK and Liverpool.
 He joined the club's new Development squad.
 He was given the no. 31 squad number and was named as substitute for the first-team on a number of occasions.
 In February 2010 he returned to MTK after his loan period was cut short.

 International career

 Kálnoki-Kis has represented Hungary at international level as an under-17, under-19 and under-21.
 He was called up to the senior Hungary squad to face Faroe Islands in August 2016.

 Club statistics

 Updated to games played as of 19 May 2021.